Need help? Ask a confidential question.

 - Cultural differences

 If you have concerns about your relationship with your ex, ask a personal question and receive confidential email advice from our Relationships Expert.
+You may also want to read our article When You and Your Ex Disagree.

 - Remember you’re not alone